Overclocking options in config.txt

 Monitoring core temperature

 cat /sys/class/thermal/thermal_zone0/temp.
-Divide the result by 1000 to find the value in Celsius.
+Divide the result by 1000 to find the value in degrees Celsius.
+Alternatively, there is a vcgencmd,

 With firmware from 12th September 2016 or later, when the core temperature is between 80'C and 85'C, a warning icon showing a red half-filled thermometer will be displayed, and the ARM cores will be throttled back.
 If the temperature exceeds 85'C, an icon showing a fully-filled thermometer will be displayed, and both the ARM cores and the GPU will be throttled back.